Fire and rescue services

 If you plan to drive:

-If rocks are thrown at your car, leave the area as quickly and safely as possible.
+If rocks are thrown at your car, leave the area.

 More information: